Jolarpettai

-Jolarpettai is a Municipality in Tirupattur district, Tamil Nadu, India.
-It is a commuter rail hub in Southern Railway, which is one of the largest Railway Junction in Tamil nadu.
+Jolarpettai is a Town in Tirupattur district, Tamil Nadu, India.
+It is a commuter rail hub in Southern Railway, which is one of the largest Railway Junction in Tamil Nadu.
 It is 7 km from district headquarter Tirupattur and 18 km from Vaniyambadi.

 As of 2011, the municipal town had a population of 29,662 and covered an area of 13.06 km^{2}.
 The town is divided into 18 wards.

 History

 Jolarpet Municipality was constituted in 1971 from 23.5.1971 as First Grade Town Panchayat Selection Grade Town Panchayat 1982 from 24.02 1982 and then it was upgraded to Third Grade Municipality from 01.07 2004 and it was subsequently upgraded as IInd Grade Municipality Vide GO(Ms) No. 154 Dt.
 09.08 2010.

 Geography

 Jolarpet is a second grade municipality in Tirupattur district.

 Jolarpet is renowned for its railway station.
 The town is also located on State Highway 18 connecting Vaniyambadi -Tirupattur.
 Regarding transportation linkage, the highway (NH 48) from Chennai to Krishnagiri passes through the outskirts of the town.
 Jolarpettai municipality comprises four revenue villages, namely, Vakkanampatti, Ediyampatti Ossinattam Vattam, Kudiyana Kuppam, and spreads over an area of 13.06 km^{2}.
 Location of Yelagiri hills close with the town supports growth of the town to a greater extent.

 Almost the whole of Jolarpet Municipality consists of flat terrain.
 The general slope is towards southeast and the small streams that rise in the Yelagiri hills situated in the west eventually fall into the Palar river.
 The topography of Jolarpet in plain and it is situated at an altitude of 186.75 meters above mean sea level.
 The wind direction is predominant towards southwest for the whole of the year However, during summer it is from southwest to northeast.